-Most of us use our CPF Ordinary Account (OA) funds to pay for our HDB or private property in Singapore.
-This will include the downpayment and related charges when buying our property and for our monthly home loan.
-All of the OA funds that we used, along with accrued interest, will also be “owed” to our CPF.
+As a significant portion of our salary is contributed to our CPF accounts each month, most of us will have to use our CPF Ordinary Account (OA) funds to pay for our homes.
+Whether we purchase an HDB flat or a private property in Singapore, we can use our OA funds to pay for the initial downpayment and our monthly home loan repayment.
+However, all of the OA funds that we use, along with accrued interest, will be “owed” to our CPF account.

 We Need To Refund Any CPF OA Funds We Used For Our Home Downpayment And Monthly Home Loan

 Any CPF OA amount we use for our home purchase and home loan, we will “owe” to our CPF OA.
-We can check the amount that we owe by logging into our CPF portal, under the header Net Amount Used & Amount Available.
+We can check the amount that we owe by logging into our CPF portal, under the Home Ownership Dashboard.
+Here, we can see the Total principal amount withdrawn (i.e. the actual amount that we have used) and the Total accrued interest (i.e. we also have to refund the interest we would have earned if we kept the principal amount in our CPF).
 This amount only needs to be refunded to our CPF OA after we sell our property.

-We also need to be mindful that the amount we “owe” our CPF OA will compound at 2.5% per annum.
+The amount we “owe” our CPF OA is not a static figure.
+It will continue compounding at 2.5% per annum until we make the refund.
 This is usually referred to as the accrued interest on our funds used for our home purchase.

 For those purchasing an HDB flat, we may receive housing grants.
 We need to remember that housing grants are paid into our CPF OA, forming our OA funds.
 We need to refund any part of the housing grant, as well as accrued interest, that we use for our home purchase.